 Suzuki has gone even further, by adding ISOFIX child seat anchorage points at the back.

-We did a bit of everything, from scenic drive around the coast and mountain pass, as well as light off-roading on some farm gravel road where we tested the 181mm ground clearance.
-The S-Presso is not SUV or off-roader but handles the gravel road drive like a champ and was very easy to maneuver thanks to its slick 5-speed manual transmission.
+We did a bit of everything, from a scenic drive around the coast and mountain pass, as well as light off-roading on some farm gravel road where we tested the 181mm ground clearance.
+The S-Presso is not an SUV or off-roader but handles the gravel road drive like a champ and was very easy to maneuver thanks to its slick 5-speed manual transmission.

 The engine became quite a bit hesitant when tackling steep inclines, which was easily covered by working the gears down.
 Something to consider if you are thinking of getting one.
-While its light weight makes it easy to manoeuvre around town and light on fuel, the compact hatch can also feel a bit top-heavy when taking corners at sheep as well as a bit hard to keep straight under strong highway winds.
+While its light weight makes it easy to manoeuvre around town and light on fuel, the compact hatch can also feel a bit top-heavy when taking corners at speed, as well as a bit hard to keep straight under strong highway winds.

 Here are a couple that is missing the Suzuki S-presso

 The S-Presso is no hot hatch or sports car, but it serves its purpose well.
 A good, efficient city run around car.
 It’s light on fuel, easy to manoeuvre, and compact when it comes to finding a parking spot on busy streets.
 The addition of ESP, Alloy wheels, and ISOFIX is certainly worthy and will definitely attract the eyes of the customers.

 S-Presso 1.0 S-Edition AMT R 199 900

 All Suzuki S-Presso models are sold with a 2-year / 30 000km service plan as well as a 5-year/ 200 000km promotional mechanical warranty